 Dedicate an area of the garden to growing cut flowers.
 If space allows, the advantage of a cutting garden area over picking from borders is that it avoids depleting beds and borders.
 Choose a sunny area of the garden, and apply moderate applications of general fertilisers over the space; this will help get tall healthy growth and abundant flowers.

 What about shrubs?
-Hydrangeas are especially long lasting and often show an intriguing colour change as they age.
-Roses are renowned for their fabulous fragrance and pretty blooms.
-Simply snip a few stems of your beautiful bushes in the summertime.
+Roses are renowned for their fabulous fragrance and pretty blooms, and there are plenty of varieties that bloom in late spring!
+Simply snip a few stems of your beautiful bushes in the spring.

 Big, bold and beautiful, Dahlias are one of the most popular summer flowers due to their breathtaking flowers.
 Available in a wide assortment of colours, shapes and sizes, these eye-catching blooms not only shine in the garden but they make the most amazing cut flowers!